-This program is designed to prepare students to become musical performers, teachers, coaches, conductors, composers, researchers, or program directors.
-Employment opportunities exist in such places as private and public schools, church and community organizations, bands and orchestras.
+This program is designed to prepare students to become musical performers, composers, conductors, teachers, researchers or program directors.
+Employment opportunities exist in such places as schools, church and community organizations, music publication, band and orchestras.
 Students receive instruction to develop aural, composing, ensemble and solo skills in all areas of music.
-Cooperative education opportunities include performance for art galleries, a musical theater, a pep band, etc. The program is adaptable for partime as well as full-time attendance and emphasizes close contact between teachers and students through small classes and individual attention.
+Cooperative education opportunities include performance for art galleries, a musical theater, a pep band, etc. The program is adaptable for part-time as well as fulltime attendance and emphasizes close contact between teachers and students through small classes and individual attention.
 Faculty members are all active professional performers.
-For success in this program, it is important to have as much background in music as possible and to possess good reading and listening skills, knowledge of repertoire, and self-discipline.
+For success in this program, it is important to have some background in music and to possess reading and listening skills, knowledge of repertoire, and selfdiscipline.
 Program advisors are available on the West Campus.